November 20, 2018

 Photo credit above: NuLegacy

 The only thing consistent about licensing and permitting is how inconsistent and variable it is from place to place.
 Laws, regulations, permits, licensing, and requirements can be different based on the country, state/province, city, and land ownership.
-Consequently, there is little information about the broader topic of licensing and permitting to help ensure a successful diamond core drilling project.
+Consequently, there is a significant gray area when discussing the broader topic of licensing and permitting to help ensure a successful diamond core drilling project.

-Designing and planning a drilling project is a complex exercise.
+Designing and planning a drilling project can be a complex exercise.
 Many risk factors should be considered to mitigate issues that could impact productivity and/or budgets.
-These include permitting and licensing which could ultimately impede the success of the project.
+Some of these facts include permitting and licensing which could ultimately impede the progress and success of the project.
 After careful planning, there is a healthy amount of cautious optimism that everything has been properly addressed and planned for, however, there is always that small chance something was missed.

-While it doesn’t happen very often, paying a drilling contractor stand-by rates waiting for a project that’s been scheduled, but not properly authorized or permitted takes money from the project.
-How much more exploration could have been achieved with the money lost by paying for services and support that can’t happen because a project is delayed on a technicality – usually paperwork?
+While it doesn’t happen very often, paying a drilling contractor stand-by rates waiting for a project that’s been scheduled, but not properly authorized or permitted takes money from the project itself.
+How much more exploration could have been achieved with the money lost by paying for services and support that cannot move forward because a project is delayed on a technicality – usually paperwork?
 There’s a risk of reputation as well.
-Costly mistakes aren’t great for anyone’s career or a company’s reputation.
+Costly mistakes are not great for anyone’s career or a company’s reputation regardless of the jurisdiction.

 While Boart Longyear is no expert in licensing and permitting, the experts are out there.
-We maintain working relationships with local consulting and engineering firms and you should too.
+Boart Longyear maintains working relationships with local consulting and engineering firms as well as government agencies and you should too.
 When planning a diamond core exploratory drilling project, it is highly recommended that you ensure all license and permit requirements are met before the drill crew and necessary equipment mobilizes.
 Additionally, careful planning for the size of the drill pad for the permits and figuring out the logistics of accessing a site can save time and money later.
 For more information, ask Boart Longyear about their equipment specifications in order to prepare the proper size drill pads and access roads.
 That way, a budget estimate for all aspects of the work can be adequately prepared to complete a project safely and effectively.

 Working diligently with all stakeholders in the permitting application process helps ensure the exploration/project team(s) and the environmental/permitting team(s) are on the same page.
 A simple oversight or misunderstanding can possibly delay site mobilization or start-up.
 Ideally, these conversations should happen early in the planning stages of the drilling program.